aht360/nutcache-challenge-AugustoTerra/README.md

 4. List all registered employees
 5. Search for an employee by name

+## Preview

+A preview of this web application can be accessed [here](http://nutcache-employee.herokuapp.com/)

 #

 This app was made by Augusto Terra for front-end technical challenge from Nutcache company.